Not all talented writers are well known, which is a shame. Hundreds of wonderful writers out there never get the recognition they need.

 One of my favorite moments, is when the bank teller reveals her own pain.

 She then unrolled her right sleeve to reveal two long scars along her arm.
 “Marriage sure can be terrible.”

 The story – just like any other story – has room still to grow.
 A few spots ‘tell’ the story rather than ‘show’ it, especially towards the beginning.
 Those moments stuck out to me and made the beginning not as smooth as the rest of the tale.

 However, each word in the story got the anxious and dreadful tone across.
-The story let the readers connect and understand the main character well and had a beautiful message of the reminder of what some women go through.
-It’s a fun, quick read that I recommend.
+The story let the readers connect and understand the main character well and had a beautiful message that reminds us of what some women go through.
+It’s a fun quick read that I recommend.